harisawan27/30days-of-30projects/14_pomodoro_timer/README.md

 - Set work and break durations
 - Start, pause, and reset the timer
-- Display current session (work/break) and remaining time
+- Display the current session (work/break) and remaining time

+**App Link:** Check this pomodoro timer app at https://day14pomodorotimer.vercel.app/